 Bus tickets for bus rides within Luxembourg Ville can be purchased by texting 64222.
 Send the text and show the confirmation to your driver if asked.
 The EUR 1.50 bus ticket will show up as a charge on your next cell phone bill.

 In Luxembourg Ville, you can buy or top off an eGo card in two places: in the main bus station beneath Hamilius (the large bus depot in the center of town) and at the train station via an electronic kiosk or from the friendly, English-speaking agents inside the Mobilitéitszentral store.
 In both places, you can also pick up wallet-size bus timetables for certain lines, or a map of all major bus stops on all lines throughout Luxembourg Ville.

 Planning to take your bicycle along for the ride?
-There's not much space for bikes on buses, so I wouldn't advise attempting it (though I have seen people on board buses with a bike), but bicycles on trains are no problem at all.
-Bikes ride for free and no reservation is required (unlike in Germany, where you do need to make an advance reservation for your bike).
-Make sure you have a bike lock so you can secure your bike and keep it from falling over on the ride.
+There’s not much space for bikes on buses; I wouldn’t advise attempting it (though I have seen people on board buses with a bike).
+Bicycles on trains are no problem at all.
+Bikes ride for free and no reservation is required.
+Make sure you have a bike lock so you can secure your bike.

 On my very first train trip in Luxembourg, and my very first time using an e-Go card, I assumed that because I had just purchased a brand new electronic ‘book’ of ten courte durée tickets, I was all set.
 I assumed that the conductor would swipe my card on the train to take my ticket.
 So, when the conductor checked my ticket he told me it was not valid, I pulled out my receipt to prove I had just paid to add tickets to the card.
 No dice.